 Entering China by Air

-Pets can arrive in China in the cabin or as checked baggage or air cargo at international airports including but not limited to Shanghai, Beijing, Nanjing, Shenzhen, Chengdu and Guangzhou.
+Pets subject to quarantine can arrive in China in the cabin or as checked baggage or air cargo at international airports: Shanghai Hongqiao or Pudong, Beijing Capitol and Urumchi Diwabao.

-Bringing a pet into China is somewhat complicated even if you have the proper veterinary health certificate and immunization record for the pet.
+Bringing a pet into China is somewhat complicated even if you have the proper veterinary health certificate and immunization record for your pet.
 We recommend you utilize the services of a company that specializes in the entry process if your budget allows it.

-Foreigners may bring only ONE pet (cat or dog) per adult traveling into China. (two adults - 2 pets) If there are more than one pet per passenger or 2 pets total, the import is considered as commercial, and different rules apply.
+Foreigners may bring only ONE pet (cat or dog) per adult per trip to China. (two adults - 2 pets) If there are more than one pet per passenger or 2 pets total, the import is considered as commercial, and different rules apply.

 China does not ban the import of any dog breeds, but there are breed restrictions in Shanghai, Chengdu and Beijing.
 Owners of large does should be aware of restrictions in the city they intend to visit or reside.

 Exporting Pets Living in China

 Cats and dogs departing China must be microchipped then vaccinated for rabies at an official animal vaccination hospital in the PRC and must have the official "Animal Health and Immunity Certificate" (vaccination red book).
 The vaccination must be administered more than 30 days but not more than one year prior to international travel.

 No more than 7-10 days prior to travel, pets must be examined and obtain an Exit Health Certificate from a designated government quarantine hospital.